Nursing Care of Motor Neurone Disease (MND)

 Question 1 of 3

-True or false: Motor neurone disease is curable.
+True or false: Motor neurone disease is a singular condition.

 For Teams